edsw/JHUDataScience-GCD-Proj/CodeBook.md

 The rest of the columns are the measurements for each subject/activity grouping.
 For each measurement, a set of variables was calculated.
 There are 561 total columns of variables for each measurement in this dataset.
-The column names are derived from the features.txt file in the orignal dataset, and descrived in its features_info.txt.
+The column names are derived from the features.txt file in the orignal dataset, and described in its features_info.txt.

 The output file for this dataset is _tidy_data1.txt_.